-- Implement the community direction to "Change the Way Fares Are Paid" addressing a myriad of community goals through a zero-fare demonstration project. - Pursue a five-year, minimum, zero-fare demonstration project. - Improve customer experience. - Defer capital investment for new fare collection systems to replace old, obsolete systems pending assessment of zero-fare demonstration. - Use zero-fare demonstration to promote an accessible, sustainable, livable, healthy and prosperous community. - Track and report on administrative and operational savings associated with not collecting

-- fares during demonstration. - Remove barriers to accessing Intercity Transit services to increase ridership, improve speed and reliability of service, attenuate increasing congestion, improve the environment, enhance community health, improve equity and access, retain and recruit business, and enhance educational opportunities. - Enhance community resiliency by reducing personal transportation expenses to address other needs. - Eliminate need to utilize multiple fare collection systems for regional commuters. - Monitor regional fare collection system replacement (ORCA) during the zero-fare demonstration project. - Ensure system viability and user safety.
+- Continue to implement our five-year, zero-fare demonstration program. - Defer capital investment for new fare collection systems to replace old, obsolete systems pending assessment of zero-fare demonstration. - Use zero-fare demonstration to promote our mission to support an accessible, sustainable, livable, healthy and prosperous community. - Track internal and external results associated with the zero-fare demonstration. - While our focus has, from necessity, been altered by the COVID-19 public health crisis, we will continue to focus on removing barriers to accessing Intercity Transit services to increase ridership (when appropriate), improve speed and reliability of service, attenuate increasing congestion, improve the environment, enhance community health, improve equity and access, retain and recruit business, and enhance educational opportunities. - Enhance community resiliency by reducing personal transportation expenses to address other needs. - Monitor regional fare collection system replacement (ORCA) during the zero-fare demonstration project. - Evaluate and promote system viability and user safety.